mpawliuk/Metric-graphs/What graph completer does.md

 Pick a representative from each connected component and add M or M+1 depending on some parity conditions of paths to the representatives.

-## 3. Complete forks as perscribed.
+## 3. Complete forks as prescribed.

 The bulk of the algorithm is in completing forks at this stage in a prescribed order.